대수다양체

 \[T_x X = \ker(J_x) = \{v \in \mathbb{K}^n \mid J_x v = 0\}\]By the rank-nullity theorem, \(\dim T_x X = n - \operatorname{rank}(J_x)\).

-Smooth and Singular Points
+Smooth Points and Singular Points

 Proposition 4 For any point \(x\) of an irreducible variety \(X\), we have \(\dim T_x X \ge \dim X\).